MicrosoftDocs/quantum-docs-pr/articles/techniques/testing-and-debugging.md

 ## Dump Functions

-To help troubleshooting quantum programs, the <xref:microsoft.quantum.extensions.diagnostics> namespace offers two functions that can dump into a file the current status of the target machine: <xref:microsoft.quantum.extensions.diagnostics.dumpmachine> and <xref:microsoft.quantum.extensions.diagnostics.dumpregister>.
+To help troubleshooting quantum programs, the <xref:microsoft.quantum.diagnostics> namespace offers two functions that can dump into a file the current status of the target machine: <xref:microsoft.quantum.diagnostics.dumpmachine> and <xref:microsoft.quantum.diagnostics.dumpregister>.
 The generated output of each depends on the target machine.

 ### DumpMachine